dylan-security-journey/Pre-Security-Documentation/How-The-Web-Works.md

 Can see HTML tags from "view the page source", web developer forget to remove login credential, HTML commets with temporary credentials

+## HTML Injection

+when unfiltered user input is displayed on page, website fails to sanitize user input, inject HTML code into vulnerable webstie

+Client-side where user inputs into a website frontened and input sanitization is important, controlling page appearance and functionality